3dw1nM0535/algorithms/README.md

-# Data Structures and Algorithms
+# JavaScript Data Structures and Algorithms

 This guide focuses on various algorithms in Computer Science.